Opportunities for University-Business Collaboration

 A project carried out by an individual student or teams of students, whose primary purpose is student learning.
 An example of an individual student project is a senior project or a Master’s thesis that fulfills requirements for a baccalaureate or Master’s degree, respectively.
 An example of a qualifying team-project would be a project whose primary purpose is to provide students with project-based learning experiences.
-Student-centered projects may be funded through a fixed-price contract between the University and the sponsoring company.
+Student-centered projects may be funded through a fixed-price or cost-reimbursable contract between the University and the sponsoring company.
 A low indirect cost rate (8% at present) is assessed on such projects.
 Students may be reimbursed for their work, but, generally, faculty who supervise the projects contribute their time.

 Fee for Service